Act 1, Scene 3: 2002-2006

 In 2005, The National Alliance of Musical Theatre awarded Broadway Rose $3,000 to support a developmental production of Ghosts of Celilo written by Marv Ross.
 A reading was presented that summer to 400 responsive guests.
 Abe Reybold was unavailable to direct Chicago that summer, but recommended his colleague Peggy Taphorn, who would not only direct and choreograph the show, but would star in it as well (and receive a Drammy Award for her performance!).
 The musical revue, The Melody Lingers on: The Songs of Irving Berlin, swept the Drammy Awards, including an award for Outstanding Production.

 The desire to become a year-round theatre grew stronger.
-In 2004 the Charles F. Tigard Elementary School was demolished so a new school could be built on the site (on Grant Avenue off Walnut Street); the separate cafeteria building, which contained a stage, was left standing, although all utilities were cut off.
-The following year Susan Stark-Haydon, Community Relations Manager for the Tigard-Tualatin School District, brought the abandoned cafeteria to Broadway Rose’s attention, suggesting that with renovation, it might make a nice theater.
+In 2004 the Charles F. Tigard Elementary School was demolished so a new school could be built on the site (on Grant Avenue); the separate cafeteria building, which contained a stage, was left standing, although all utilities were cut off.
+The following year, Susan Stark-Haydon, community relations manager for the Tigard-Tualatin School District, brought the abandoned cafeteria to Broadway Rose’s attention, suggesting that with renovation, it might make a nice theater.
 In December, the school board gave Broadway Rose a green light to explore the opportunity.

 While the possibility of producing year-round theatre was becoming a reality, Artistic Director Sharon Maroney knew much work needed to be done before taking on such a big project, including increasing the size of the staff and the Board of Directors.
 In 2006, Brisa Trinchero, after a short absence, returned to the company as the development director, and Quimby Lombardozzi was hired as the development manager and grant writer.
 In addition, an administrative position was added.
 In December, Broadway Rose approached the Tigard/Tualatin School District with a proposal to renovate the abandoned cafeteria building and turn it into a theater, and the school board approved.
 Fundraising began, but the campaign would be “silent” (unpromoted) until summer 2007.
 A five-year strategic plan and a capital campaign plan was developed and the staff and board were filled with excitement and anticipation for Broadway Rose’s future.